-If you don't already receive Universal Credit When you apply for Housing Benefit, you will also be assessed for Rate Relief.
+If you don't already receive Universal Credit

+When you apply for Housing Benefit, you will also be assessed for Rate Relief.
 This means that if you do not qualify for Housing Benefit, or only qualify for partial Housing Benefit, you may still be able to get help with your rates through the Rate Relief Scheme.

 If you're not sure whether you can claim Housing Benefit, or if you have tried to claim in the past and been unsuccessful, you should apply again.

-If you already receive Universal Credit You can't claim Housing Benefit to help pay your rates if you receive Universal Credit.
+If you already receive Universal Credit

+You can't claim Housing Benefit to help pay your rates if you receive Universal Credit.
 You must apply for Rate Rebate if you want help paying your rates.

+Additional help

-Additional help There are sometimes discounts you can get on the rates bill.
+There are sometimes discounts you can get on the rates bill.
 If only one person over 70 lives in the property, they may get help through the Lone Pensioner Allowance (they may still be entitled if they live with a carer or others).

 You may also be able to pay less rates under the Disabled Person's Allowance if your home has had work carried out on it to help you or someone else living with a disability.

-Other financial help There are other ways you may be able to reduce your household expenses - from getting help with energy and health to applying for certain loans or grants.
-Help with energy costs There are a number of ways you can get help with energy costs:
+Other financial help

+There are other ways you may be able to reduce your household expenses - from getting help with energy and health to applying for certain loans or grants.

+Help with energy costs

+There are a number of ways you can get help with energy costs:

-- If you have reached the qualifying age, you may be entitled to a Winter Fuel Payment to help pay winter bills - this can be between £250 to £600 depending on your circumstances. - If you're receiving certain benefits you may be able to get a Cold Weather Payment of £25 for each week between 1 November and 31 March in which the average temperature in your local area is at or below freezing over seven consecutive days. - If you meet certain conditions, you may get help to pay for energy efficiency improvements through the government's Affordable Warmth Scheme.
-The scheme provides a package of energy-efficiency and heating measures, tailored to each household.
-Find out more at carersuk.org/ni/ help-with-energy-costs Help with health costs In Northern Ireland all prescriptions are free of charge.
+- If you have reached the qualifying age, and are claiming Pension Credit or certain other benefits, you may be entitled to a Winter Fuel Payment to help pay winter bills - this could be £200 or £300 depending on your circumstances. - If you're receiving certain benefits you may also be able to get a Cold Weather Payment.
+You can claim £25 for each week between 1 November and 31 March in which the average temperature in your local area is at or below freezing over seven consecutive days. - Depending on your circumstances, you may get help to pay for energy efficiency improvements through the government's Affordable Warmth Scheme.
+The scheme provides a package of energyefficiency and heating measures, tailored to each household.

+Find out more at carersuk.org/ni/ help-with-energy-costs

+Help with health costs

+In Northern Ireland all prescriptions are free of charge.